-Common stock offered by us 100,000 shares Common stock outstanding prior to this offering 16,343,194 shares Common Stock to be outstanding after this offering 16,443,194 shares Use of proceeds Distribution We intend to use the net proceeds from this offering to repay outstanding indebtedness under our Credit Facility.
+We intend to use the net proceeds from this offering to repay outstanding indebtedness under our Credit Facility.
 However, through re-borrowings under our Credit Facility, we intend to make investments in LMM and UMM portfolio companies in accordance with our investment objective and strategies, to make investments in marketable securities and other temporary investments, and for other general corporate purposes, including payment of operating expenses.
-As of October 1, 2018, we had \$127 million of indebtedness outstanding under our Credit Facility.
+As of September 13, 2018, we had \$122.0 million of indebtedness outstanding under our Credit Facility.
 Our Credit Facility matures on November 16, 2021, and borrowings under the Credit Facility currently bear interest on a per annum basis equal to LIBOR plus 3.00%.
 See "Use of Proceeds" in this prospectus supplement.

-We currently pay quarterly dividends and may pay supplemental dividends to our stockholders.
-Our quarterly dividends, if any, will be determined by our board of directors on a quarterly basis.
-Our supplemental dividends, if any, will be determined by our board of directors.
-Our ability to declare dividends depends on our earnings, our overall financial condition (including our liquidity position), maintenance of our RIC tax treatment and such other factors as our board of directors may deem relevant from time to time.
-When we make distributions, we are required to determine the extent to which such distributions are paid out of current or accumulated earnings, recognized capital gains or capital.
-To the extent there is a return of capital (a distribution of the stockholders' invested capital), investors will be required to reduce their basis in our stock for U.S. federal tax purposes.
-In the future, our distributions may include a return of capital.
+The Notes and the indenture will be governed by and construed in accordance with the laws of the State of New York.